10 top AI and machine learning trends for 2023

 - how to address rising concerns about ethical and responsible AI; and

-- how to tie AI compensation to business goals to ensure AI implementations actually deliver on the hype.
+- how to tie AI compensation to business goals to ensure AI implementations deliver on the hype.

 1. Automated machine learning (AutoML)

-- The need for labelled data had created a labelling industry of human annotators based in low-cost countries like India, Central Eastern Europe and South America, Mazur said.
+- The need for labelled data created a labelling industry of human annotators based in low-cost countries like India, Central Eastern Europe and South America, Mazur said.
 The risks associated with using offshore labor "pushed the market to look at different ways of avoiding or minimizing this part of the process."
 Improvements in semi- and self-supervised learning are helping companies keep the amount of manually labelled data to a minimum.

-- By automating the work of selecting and tuning a neural network model, AI will become cheaper and new solutions will take less time to reach market.
+- By automating the work of selecting and tuning a neural network model, AI will become cheaper, and new solutions will take less time to reach market.